XLab-Tongji/MonitoringDataCausality/README.md

 ## How to Run It

-Run shell script(the default port is 8080)
+Run shell script(docker and maven required, the default port is 8080)

 ```shell
 bash run.py -p [PORT]